 We’re currently assisted by Dancers Love Dogs and Animal Welfare Society in Philippi who come into Westlake to collect and deliver back sterilised animals.
 This is only done with an owner filling in and signing consent for an animal to be taken for sterilisation.
 We’ll never remove an animal that’s not signed for, as this would break the trust built and close the community down to our interventions.

 We do reward those dogs that are sterilised with a kennel, as and when we can – these are normally donated to us for this purpose.
 They also receive bedding, a bowl, and collar and lead – so it’s a great incentive.
 We presently have 160 kennels of all shapes and sizes in Westlake.

 These kennels are numbered, logged and maintained by Fur-Get-Me-Knot, as they belong to us.
 Should a dog die or an owner move, the kennel reverts back to us, to be passed on to the next dog.

-Sterilisations are charged for at a basic cost, again to ensure responsibility of accountability of owners.
+Sterilisations are charged at a basic cost, again to ensure the responsibility of accountability of owners.